andli/ledusercount/README.md

 * Pip

 ```
-sudo pip install pyusb==1.0.0b1
-sudo pip install blinkstick
-sudo blinkstick --add-udev-rule
-pip3 install blinkstick discord
+TBD
 ```

 #### Running it
-Add your Discord bot token to the appropriate place in the bottom of the file.
+Add your Discord bot token to a text file called apikey.txt in the repo.
 ```
 python3 usercounter.py &
 ```